Skip to main content

 There are two common methods used for offering an incentive in market research: a small reward for each participant or an entry for each participant into a draw for a large reward.

 Holding a draw for all participants is a popular option for market researchers because it costs much less and is usually easier to administer.
-Unfortunately, this type of incentive is far less effective compared to the alternatives.
+Unfortunately, this type of marketing incentive is far less effective compared to the alternatives.

 If your budget limits you to this type of incentive, be sure to offer a monetary incentive like a gift card, and make sure you are compliant with the rules and regulations for sweepstakes in the jurisdictions in which you offer this type of incentive.